liliszeibert-qa/git-learning-journal/README.md

     - locators
     - assertions
 - Create the first automated login test
-- Introduce Page Object Model structure
+- Refactor the login test using the Page Object Model (POM)